Evaluating Privilege Usage of Agents with Real-World Tools: Introduction

 Through extensive evaluation on four widely-used LLMs in two agent execution modes, \Tool effectively reveals that current LLMs possess only foundational security awareness.
-While they can occasionally identify overtly sensitive or illegal privilege requests, such as destroying databases, they remain highly vulnerable to sophisticated manipulation.
+While they can occasionally identify sensitive requests such as database destruction, they remain highly vulnerable to sophisticated manipulation.
 ReAct agents yield an average Attack Success Rate (ASR) of 90.55\%, and Plan-and-Execute agents show improved resilience with an average ASR of 79.05\%.
-However, the consistently high ASR reflects a fundamental deficiency in robust privilege control within current LLMs.
+The consistently high ASR reflects a fundamental deficiency in robust privilege control within current LLMs.
 We have released \Tool and corresponding evaluation datasets.\footnote{\url{https://github.com/ZQ-Struggle/Agent-GrantBox}}